-Relationship Channel No. of actions No. of participants Conferences, meetings and interaction with institutional investors and analysts 278 443 Meetings with non-institutional shareholders 282 638 TOTAL CONTACTS 560 1,081 program on relevant information communicated to the market and specific events for this group, as well as the weekly Financial Newsletter in collaboration with Corporate Communication.
+Relationship Channel No. of actions No. of participants Conferences, meetings and interaction with institutional investors and analysts 278 443 Meetings with non-institutional shareholders 282 638 TOTAL CONTACTS 560 1,081

 With the clear objective of continuing to improve communication with our stakeholders and continuing to increase the quality and clarity of the information reported, the following actions have been implemented: